Jobs to be Done. How to implement the framework

 “Progress Making Forces” by Chris Spiek and Bob Moesta

-This diagram will let us find out what has lead a customer to make a purchase, what their thoughts were at the moment of the purchase (Concept Of The New Way) and what past habits and anxieties of the new solution were holding them back.
+This diagram will let us find out what has led a customer to make a purchase, what their thoughts were at the moment of the purchase (Concept Of The New Way), and what past habits and anxieties of the new solution were holding them back.

-What attracts Brenda in her new solution?
+What attracts Brenda to her new solution?
 Remaining neat and beautiful while still being ecologically friendly.

 What’s holding Brenda back from changing her ways?
 Brenda’s very busy with work and studying, so she doesn’t have the time to check out all the eco shops.
 She doesn’t like purchasing online because she wants to try out her cosmetic products before she buys them.

 What is Brenda worried about?
 She’s worried that the body cream has an unusual texture she’s never seen before in body creams, she’s afraid the cream might be of poor quality.